isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-clydesdales/index.md

 Read Also:
 [Best Running Shoes for Posterior Tibial Tendonitis](https://pestpolicy.com/best-running-shoes-for-posterior-tibial-tendonitis/)
 ### [3.
 Altra Women's Paradigm 4.0 Running Shoe](https://www.amazon.com/dp/B079RLZ8TC/?tag=p-policy-20)
-Women Clydesdales with wide feet will benefit from the spacious foot, excellent cushioning, and a supportive platform that the �Altra �Paradigm 4.0 Running Shoe provides.
+Women Clydesdales with wide feet will benefit from the spacious foot, excellent cushioning, and a supportive platform that the Altra Paradigm 4.0 Running Shoe provides.

 The upper of Paradigm 4.0 features an engineered knit material that provides excellent breathability.
 This upper material provides a seamless yet durable fit that would deliver a comfortable experience during running.